keybangz/TF2-Wearables/README.md

 - Killstreaks Effects: Allow the player to choose the level of killstreak applied to a specific weapon slot in their inventory, and is not bound to the weapon the player has chosen.
 - Unusual Taunts: Allows the player to choose a unusual effect for taunting in-game.
 (Also known as emoting)
+- Unusual Hat Effects: Allows the player to choose a unusual hat effect.
+(If they are wearing a hat in-game)
+- Unusual Weapon Effects: Allows the player to attach a unusual weapon effect to the desired slot.
+(Updates OnResupply, needs to moved to OnGiveNamedItem)
 - MySQL support (Saves players preferences if they disconnect!)

 ## Commands